WoSIS Soil Profile Database

 - Share soil profile (point) data upon their standardization and harmonization

-- Provide quality-assessed soil data for digital soil mapping and a range of environmental applications.
+- Provide quality-assessed, standardised soil data for digital soil mapping and a range of environmental applications.

 All data submitted for consideration in WoSIS are first preserved ‘as is’ in the ISRIC WDC-Soils Data Repository.
-Subsequently, they are quality-assessed, standardised and, where possible, harmonised using consistent procedures (Fig. 1).
+Subsequently, they are quality-assessed (i.e. plausibility checks), standardised, imported into the WoSIS data model itself and, where possible, harmonised using consistent procedures (Fig. 1).

 We presently consider the following soil chemical properties (organic carbon, total carbon, total carbonate equivalent, total nitrogen, phosphorus (extractable-P, total-P, and P-retention), soil pH, cation exchange capacity, and electrical conductivity) and physical properties (soil texture (sand, silt, and clay), bulk density, coarse fragments, and water retention), grouped according to analytical procedures (aggregates) that are operationally comparable.
 Further, for each profile, we provide the original soil classification (FAO, WRB, USDA, and version) and horizon designations insofar as these have been specified in the source databases.